sguox002/leetcode/leetcode-all.md

 greedy can often be approached using recursion. greedy focus more on idea instead of algorithm or data structure.

+<<-659	Split Array into Consecutive Subsequences    		44.0%	Medium
+given a sorted array, see if you can split into 1 or more subsequence with consecutive integers with length>=3
+- the highest frequency number determines number of sequence we shall divide
+- since it is sorted we can loop over the array for example [1,2,3,3,4,5]: frequency 1:1,2:1,3:2,4:1,5:1 we see 1, and we need 2 and 3, 1:0,2:0,3:1,4:1,5:1 need[4]=1 we see 2: skip since it is used. we see 3: skipped we see 3: and we need 4 and 5, 1:0,2:0,3:0,4:0,5:0 greedy+hashmap
+->>

+<<-667	Beautiful Arrangement II    		54.7%	Medium
+given 1 to n, arrange so that adjacent absolute difference has exactly k distinct numbers. arrange like this 1,k,2,k-1..... l=1, r=k+1, until they meet.
+->>

+<<-670	Maximum Swap    		44.5%	Medium
+swap two digits at most once to get the max number.
+greedy: find the right max to swap.
+->>

 <<-681	Next Closest Time    		45.5%	Medium
 given a time hh:mm, you may reuse or not use some digits. return the next closest time. (next greater)
 greedy: from right to left, replace current with the next larger digit available. if not possible, replace with the min (expecting we increase left digit) for example: 19:34, we change 4, next bigger is 9, 19:39